 Wash time.
 The car is washed to remove any dirt or road grime.
 When the car is clean, the painters will position the car in a clean location where dust and debris won’t fall on it.

 Preparation.
 The windows, engine bay, wheels and other parts of the car that won’t be painted are removed or taped over and covered to prevent any damage or paint overspray.
 This is a time-consuming process and mistakes are evident when finished.

 The old paint.
 Painters remove the old paint.
 New paint won’t stick to the clearcoat.
 They use electric sanders and do some areas by hand.
 Again, the process is time-consuming and must be done with care.

 Any dents or scratches are also repaired and smoothed over.
 Depending on the damage and severity, it can again be a time consuming (and costly) process.

 Into the booth.
 The prepared areas are cleaned again to make sure there’s no grease or debris and the vehicle is moved into a painting booth.
 In the booth, airflow, humidity and temperature and be optimised in addition to the area being clean and dust-free.

-Primer is sprayed onto the car.
-This is an undercoat which makes the actual paint stick properly.
+The primer is sprayed onto the car.
+This is an undercoat that makes the actual paint stick properly.
 Usually, 2 or 3 coats are sprayed on.
 Primer also makes a smoother result and increases durability.
 It’s usually a matte gray colour.